TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/prism-plugins-in-node/2024-11-03-prism-plugins-in-node.md

 {% alert "danger" %}
 The code presented below will override the `.renderer.rules.fence` rule completely, overwriting any previous implementations.

-If you use another plugin which reuses the fence rule (e.g. `markdown-it-prism`), consider calling code in this order: 1) the below code, 2) other code.
+If you use another plugin which reuses the fence rule (e.g. `markdown-it-prism`), consider calling code in this order: 1) the below fence-override code, 2) other code.
 This way no code is overwritten and lost.
 {% endalert %}

+Here are the changes we'll make:

 1. Remove the default text-based highlighting `options.highlight`.
 We still need to escape the HTML because we'll substitute it in a HTML string.
 2. (Optional, if you want `diff` support.)
 Handle `diff-*` languages by loading the right language.